kingahsanali110-glitch/kingahsanali110-glitch/README.md

-# 📊 Data Science Engineer – Beginner Guide
+# 📊 Data Science Engineer

 Welcome!
 This README is a **complete beginner-friendly roadmap** to becoming a Data Science Engineer.
 You can copy, paste, and use it for your GitHub profile or learning repository.